imodeljs/itwin-connector-sample/README.md

 # DEPRECATED: iTwin Connector

 This COBie Connector sample is deprecated.
-Please refer to the new connector sample located at: https://github.com/iTwin/connector-samples
+Please refer to the [New Connector Sample](https://github.com/iTwin/connector-samples)

 Please refer to the general topic about [How to Write A Connector](./WriteAConnector.md)